henkmeulekamp/HjmPagerDutyApi/readme.md

 ## New Cli interface ##

 For integration with a monitoring tool with limited options to call external APIs I added a CLI tool.
 With this you can resolve, acknowledge and open incidents using command line.
 See PdIncidents project.
 Commandline options:
- - c: config, config gile
+ - c: config, config file
  - s: subject, subject of incident
  - m: message, message/details of incident
  - a: action, Raise, Acknowledge, Resolve